The Cheapest iPhone 15, Plus, Pro and Pro Max Plans in Australia

 Another year, another new iPhone.
-Unveiled during the 2023 Apple Event earlier this week, the iPhone 15 is set to come in four models – there’s the standard handset, the Plus, the Pro and the Pro Max.
+Unveiled during the 2023 Apple Event last week, the iPhone 15 is set to come in four models – there’s the standard handset, the Plus, the Pro and the Pro Max.

 Across the entire range, there have been upgrades to the phone’s cameras, screens and guts, although these differ depending on which handset you go with.
 The standard iPhone 15 and Plus run off the A16 Bionic Chip, while the Pro and Pro Max include the A17 Pro chip and titanium chassis.
 Despite these differences, every handset does share one update: a USB-C port replacing the Lightning connection.